Tajik alphabets

-The Tajik language has been written in three alphabets over the course of its history: Perso-Arabic, Latin and, more recently, Cyrillic.
+The Tajik language has been written in three alphabets over the course of its history: the original Persian alphabet, a briefly used Roman-based orthography, and—more recently—a Cyrillic-based alphabet that is the official script in the Republic of Tajikistan.

 The use of a specific alphabet generally corresponds with stages in history, with Arabic being used first for most of the time, followed by Latin, as a result of the Soviet takeover, for a short period and then Cyrillic, which remains the most widely used alphabet in Tajikistan.
-The Bukhori dialect spoken by Bukharan Jews traditionally used the Hebrew alphabet, but today is written using the Cyrillic variant.
+The Bukhori dialect spoken by Bukharan Jews traditionally used the Hebrew alphabet, but in modern times uses the Cyrillic variant.

 Political context

-As with many post-Soviet states, the change in writing system and the debates surrounding it is closely intertwined with political themes.
-Although not having been used since the adoption of Cyrillic, the Latin script is supported by those who wish to bring the country closer to Uzbekistan, which has adopted the Latin-based Uzbek alphabet.
+As with many post-Soviet states, the change in writing system and the debates surrounding it are closely intertwined with political themes.
+Although not having been used since the adoption of Cyrillic, the Latin script is supported by those who wish to bring the country closer to Uzbekistan, which has adopted the Latin‑based Uzbek alphabet.
 The Persian alphabet is supported by the devoutly religious, Islamists, and by those who wish to bring the country closer to Iran, Afghanistan, and their Persian heritage.
-As the de facto standard, the Cyrillic alphabet is generally supported by those who wish to maintain the status quo, and not distance the country from Russia.
+As the de facto standard, the Cyrillic alphabet is generally supported by those who wish to maintain the status quo and not distance the country from Russia.